These things are, of course, important and should be some of the very first things you’ll do when you are beginning to plan your wedding.

 For best results, you should be using it on a regular basis to slough of the dead skin.
 The lotion uses glycolic acid and retinol to exfoliate the skin – chemical exfoliation is the only exfoliation I ever recommend, to those preparing for their nuptials or otherwise.
 Granular exfoliation with scrubs and beady products can damage and irritate the skin, causing redness and leaving the skin without its protective layer.

 Do NOT try anything new the month of the wedding unless advised by a facialist – be cautious of adding any new products to your at-home skincare regime and make sure to always patch test.
 The last thing you need in the run up to the wedding is a reaction!

 If you are lucky enough to be travelling abroad for an old-fashioned honeymoon, be sure to pack your holiday skin saviours, the Cleanse Off Mitt (3) and a broad spectrum, high factor SPF.

-For information on virtual skin consultations please visit www.theskinnerd.com
+For information on virtual skin consultations with The Skin Nerd visit www.theskinnerd.com